RafaelPinto/hcad_pred/README.md

 # Environmnet
 I'm using conda for managing packages and environments.
 Once you have [cloned this repo](https://github.com/RafaelPinto/hcad_pred.git) you'll need to create a conda environment with:

-`conda env create --name hcad_pred --file .\environment.yml`
+`conda create --name hcad_pred python=3.7 invoke`

 where hcad_pred is the name of the newly created environment.
 Then, you must activate it with:

 `conda activate hcad_pred`

 With the environment activated, you will be able to run the `invoke` commands present in the [task.py file](tasks.py).
-I recommend running `invoke env-set-jupyter` first.
+First, run `invoke env-update` to install the rest of the dependencies.
+Next, I recommend running `invoke env-set-jupyter` to enable jupyter notebook extensions.
 The other `env_` tasks are for when you install new packages.
 The suggested steps for intalling or removing packages are:

 1. Add your package to the [environment.yml file](environment.yml).
 2. `invoke env-update`: Updates the `hcad_pred` environment with the packages in the environment.yml file.